Viscosity solutions of Hamilton-Jacobi equation in $RCD(K,\infty)$ spaces and applications to large deviations: Large Deviations Principle

-and that for any $r>0$ sufficiently small the mass of $\tilde\B_{t,r}$ tends to be concentrated, as $t\downarrow0$, in the neighbourhood $V$ of $K$.
-Since this is true for any such neighbourhood $V$ and $K$ is compact, by a diagonal argument we can find $r(t)$ going to 0 sufficiently slow so that the family $(\tilde\B_{t,r(t)})_{t\in(0,1)}$ satisfies
+and that for every $r>0$ sufficiently small the mass of $\hat\B_{t,r}$ tends to be concentrated, as $t\downarrow0$, in the neighbourhood $V$ of $K$.
+Since this is true for every such neighbourhood $V$ and $K$ is compact, by a diagonal argument we can find $r(t)$ going to 0 sufficiently slow so that the family $(\hat\B_{t,r(t)})_{t\in(0,1)}$ satisfies

-is tight and any weak limit is concentrated on $K$.
+is tight and every weak limit is concentrated on $K$.

 Now we consider a sequence of partitions indexed by $j$ getting finer and finer: it is clear from the continuity of $\bar\gamma$ that the corresponding compact sets $K_j$ converge to $\{\bar\gamma\}$ in the Hausdorff distance.
-For each of these partitions we have a corresponding family $(\tilde B_{t,r(t,j),j})_{t>0}$ satisfying \eqref{eq:quasi} with cluster points concentrated on $K_j$.
+For each of these partitions we have a corresponding family $(\hat B_{t,r(t,j),j})_{t>0}$ satisfying \eqref{eq:quasi} with cluster points supported on $K_j$.
 Hence by a further diagonalization we can find $j(t)$ going to $+\infty$ so slowly that

-and since the construction forces the weak convergence of $\tilde\B_{t,r(t,j),j(t)}$ to $\delta_{\bar \gamma}$, the conclusion follows by Theorem \ref{thm:lower-ldp}. \end{proof}
+and since the construction forces the weak convergence of $\hat\B_{t,r(t,j),j(t)}$ to $\delta_{\bar \gamma}$, the conclusion follows by Theorem \ref{thm:lower-ldp}. \end{proof}